 - Eisenhower Park — Bring your family, dog, or just a pair of jogging shoes to Eisenhower Park.
 This family-friendly destination is as ideal for children as it is for an active individual looking for a hiking workout.
 The park is located north of the city and acts as a quiet rural escape.

-Sending a child off for higher education?
+Are you sending a child off for higher education?
 San Antonio is home to 29 different universities and colleges, educating more than 100,000 students a year.
-Popular and affordable options include the University of Texas at San Antonio and Texas A&M University-San Antonio that makes a point to help military students succeed.
+Popular and affordable options include:

 San Antonio highways to avoid during rush hour: